Alibaba acquires Rocket Internet-backed e-commerce company Daraz – [TechJuice]

 Tee-Ming Chew, CTO and Co-founder of Seedly said that “by joining forces, Seedly will gain access to international markets and resources to grow.
 ShopBack gains Seedly’s expertise in developing the personal finance vertical.”

-Pioneering Southeast angel investor network BANSEA gets new chairman – [press release]
+Pioneering Southeast Asia angel investor network BANSEA gets new chairman – [press release]

 One of Southeast Asia’s pioneering angel investor network, the Business Angel Network of Southeast Asia (BANSEA), founded in 2001, has appointed James Tan as its new chairman, replacing Dr. Mark Hon.
 He will remain on the board of directors as the Immediate Past Chairman.